Sharegroop/serverless-plugin-warmup/README.md

         other: 20
       payloadRaw: true # Won't JSON.stringify() the payload, may be necessary for Go/AppSync deployments
       concurrency: 5 # Warm up 5 concurrent instances
+      lambdaRuntime: nodejs18.x # To force the runtime of the warmup lambda created

 functions:
   myColdfunction: